 Coaching includes counseling to help people change their mindset about a situation and help them perform better.

 Coaching can be a great motivator for team members.
 Knowing that they are being helped by an expert makes them take those additional steps to achieve their goals.
 Coaching can produce amazing results and you would see that most world-class sportspeople have coaches who help them achieve extraordinary results.
 While training is focused more on increasing a specific skill level, coaching deals with increasing skill level as well as overcoming one’s own mental ghosts and self-doubt to excel in their field.

 “The better able team members are to engage, speak, listen, hear, interpret, and respond constructively, the more likely their teams are to leverage conflict rather than be leveled by it.”

 Conflicts are part of any system, more so when people are involved.
 Conflict management might easily be one of the core skills a project manager must master in order to manage projects well.

-There can be zillion reasons for a conflict to surface on project team – competition to get a scarce resource, communication gaps, unclear requirements, system downtime, personnel policies, and so on.
+There can be zillion reasons for a conflict to surface on the project team – a competition to get a scarce resource, communication gaps, unclear requirements, system downtime, personnel policies, and so on.

-If managed well a conflicting situation can bring together people and make them more focused towards achieving project objectives.
+If managed well a conflicting situation can bring together people and make them more focused on achieving project objectives.

-Refer to the detailed conflict management lesson to understand more about conflicts and techniques to manage them well.
+Refer to this detailed conflict management lesson to understand more about conflicts and techniques to manage them well.